Julie Markes: Good Thing You're Not an Octopus!

 Markes' first book, Good Thing You're Not an Octopus!
-(ISBN 006028465X), was published by HarperCollins in 2001.
+(ISBN 006028465X), was released by HarperCollins in 2001.
 It features artwork by Maggie Smith and is intended for children ages three to six.
 In the book, a boy is encouraged to perform his daily tasks by being told to imagine how difficult those tasks would be if he were an animal.
 When he does not want to get dressed, for example, his caretaker tells him to be thankful he is not an octopus, which would need to put eight legs into its pants, instead of just two.

 The book was favorably reviewed by Publishers Weekly, which called it "a bit of inventive psychology for dealing with an uncooperative child".
 School Library Journal described it as "[a] delightful romp", adding, "The ridiculousness of the animals in the boy's situation will not be lost on [pre-schoolers] and will prompt laughter all around."